hrydgard/ppsspp-site/docs/reference/whygold.md

 ## Why buy PPSSPP Gold?

-PPSSPP Gold is all the PSP emulation goodness of the free version:
+PPSSPP Gold has everything that the free version also has:

-* Faster emulation and more platforms than any other PSP emulator
+* Fast emulation and more platforms than any other PSP emulator
 * Save states
 * Enhanced high-resolution graphics with upscaled textures
 * Turbo button for those slow-to-play RPGs